wimrijnders/V3DLib/Doc/Examples.md

 ### Vector version

-Before vectorising the simulation routine, we will introduce the idea of a **cursor** which is useful for implementing sliding window algorithms.
+This introduces the concept of a **cursor**, which is useful for implementing sliding window algorithms.

 A cursor points to a window of three continguous vectors in memory: `prev`, `current` and `next`.

 ```
   cursor  ------>  +---------+---------+---------+